 - To set your data to Show as cumulative by default for all of the metric's view modes.

 - To set the Favourable trend for your metric.
 Choose whether you want ascending or descending values to indicate a positive trend.
 For example, if your metric includes sales totals, a higher (ascending) number demonstrates a positive trend but, if your metric includes cost to acquire customers, a lower (descending) number indicates a positive trend.
 This option only applies to scorecard (single value) visualizations.
 Favourable trends are indicated by a green arrow.

 - Click Save.

-The Metric Klip you just created displays at the top of your list of Metric Klips on the Metric Klips List page.
-Now you're ready to explore your metric and learn more about your data: See Exploring a Metric Klip.
+Now you're ready to explore your metric and learn more about your data.
+See Exploring a metric.